apache/linkis-website/docs/development/web-build.md

 ---
-title: Linkis Console Compile
+title: How to Build Console
-sidebar_position: 4
+sidebar_position: 1.1
 ---

 ## Start the process